 The same goes for Morganna.
 Whether she even has a face can be called into question, since she is The World itself.
 Every phase does have an eye located somewhere on its body, and this is commonly believed to be Morganna's eye watching through her phases.
 Again, in XXXX her face is somewhat shown, but these books are not considered to be canon due to their constant clashing of the original video games and plot line.

 Justified by Tali in Mass Effect.
 Her species has spent the last 300 years on completely sterile ships, so their immune systems are practically nonexistant.
 Anyone leaving the fleet is forced to wear full-body armored environment suits, otherwise they'll die of airborne infection in days.
-In the second game, a male Shepard can romance Tali.
+In Mass Effect 2, a male Shepard can romance Tali.
 During the love scene, Shepard removes the mask, and gets a good look at her face.
 However, the scene is shot from behind Tali, so the player does not see her face.

 When the camera is focuses on her helmet, you can see her eyes and vague facial features- her face looks (at least superficially) similar to a human's.